vlnd0/summarize/README.md

 - Character targets: `1500`, `20k`, `20000`
 - Optional hard cap: `--max-output-tokens <count>` (e.g. `2000`, `2k`)
   - Provider/model APIs still enforce their own maximum output limits.
+  - OpenRouter: not sent as an API `max_tokens` cap (some providers count “reasoning” into the cap and can return empty content).
+Used only for planning/selection.
 - Minimums: `--length` numeric values must be ≥ 50 chars; `--max-output-tokens` must be ≥ 16.

 ## Limits